kolergy/WhisPeriment/README.md

 # WhisPeriment
-Experimenting with the Whisper model
+Experimenting with the openAI Whisper model

 This is a simple Jupyter notebook to experiment with the whisper model from OpenAi